Infrastructure · Mar 2026

 Most enterprises that struggle with AI adoption don't have an AI problem — they have an infrastructure problem.
 Their Azure environments were built organically, without the governance, network topology, or security baselines that AI workloads demand.

-What a Landing Zone Enables
+What a Landing Zone Enables for AI

 The Path Forward